OCA/stock-logistics-workflow/README.rst

     * Create a *Technical User* 'sentinel' **without roles in Human Resources** and with 'Sentinel: technical users' checked.
     * Use this user to launch your sentinel session.

-Be carefull, the role *Sentinel: technical users* is a technical role and should be used only by sentinel.
+Be careful, the role *Sentinel: technical users* is a technical role and should only be used by sentinel.

-The timeout of sessions is managed by a dedicated cron that reset the incative sessions.
+The timeout of sessions is managed by a dedicated cron that reset the inactive sessions.
 The timeout can be configured on settings.
 "Settings > Warehouse"

 For the sentinel.py client